 Sometime around January, we are all looking for toy storage solutions.
 New toys come in after the holidays, and the clutter consumes our thinking.
 As a mom of three, I feel this every year.
-But over time, I have found promising toy storage solutions to help our house function.
+But good news.
+I have found promising toy storage solutions to help our house function.
+In this post, you will learn great ways to declutter unused kids’ toys and easily contain puzzle pieces, Legos, and that toy car you just tripped over in your living room.
+Small spaces will appreciate how we contain board games, and young artists will swoon over the art cart to store their favorite craft supplies.

 How to Declutter Toys

-- Remove – First, take everything out of your room.
-(This part takes me the longest to be in the mood for)
+- Remove – First, take everything out of the room.

 - Donate – Next, add a box or bag for donations.
 I like to put toy donations directly into my car to eliminate them from the new organization.
 Donation ideas are children’s hospitals, schools, churches, daycare, schools, and new families in your neighborhood.